merces/hem-hashes/README.md

  000001A0:  00 00 00 00-00 00 00 00-00 E0 01 00-64 11 00 00           a  d
  000001B0:  70 9D 01 00-70 00 00 00-00 00 00 00-00 00 00 00  p¥  p
 ```

-## Limitations

-- I currently allocate a buffer of the same size of the file/block.
-For that reason, the module is
-limited to files/blocks around 1GB (handled by `HiewGate_GetMemory()`).
-To fix this, I'd have to
-hash the buffer using smaller chunks, but I just don't have time for that.
-PRs are welcome.

 ## Thanks